matplotlib/mplcairo/README.rst

 Run ``run-mpl-test-suite.py`` to run the Matplotlib test suite with the Agg backend patched by the mplcairo backend.
 Matplotlib *must* be editably-installed from a git checkout.

+Nearly all image comparison tests "fail" as the renderers are fundamentally different; currently, the intent is to manually check the diff images.
+Passing ``--infinite-tolerance`` marks these tests as "passed" so that one can spot issues not related to rendering differences.

-Certain tests that are known to fail (and listed in ``ISSUES.rst``) are automatically skipped.
+Some other (non-image-comparison) tests are also known to fail (they are listed in ``ISSUES.rst``, with the relevant explanations), and automatically skipped.

 Notes
 =====